jamesoyanna/Crud-app-Auth/README.md

 * [Redux](https://redux.js.org/) - A Predictable State Container for JS Apps
 * [React-router](https://reactrouter.com) - Enables the to implementation of dynamic routing in a web app.
 * [React Boostrap](https://react-bootstrap.github.io) - Component-based library that provides native Bootstrap components as pure React components.
-* [Redux-Thunk](https://react-bootstrap.github.io) - Component-based library that provides native Bootstrap components as pure React components.
+* [Redux-Thunk](https://www.npmjs.com/package/redux-thunk) -A middleware that lets you call action creators that return a function instead of an action object.

 ##### Server Side
 * [Express JS](https://expressjs.com/) - flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 * [Bcrypt JS](https://www.npmjs.com/package/bcrypt) - This module enables storing of passwords as hashed passwords instead of plaintext.
-* [HTML-PDF](https://www.npmjs.com/package/html-pdf?activeTab=readme) - HTML to PDF converter that uses phantomjs
+* [Email Validator](https://www.npmjs.com/package/email-validator) - A simple module to validate an e-mail address
 * [Mongoose](https://mongoosejs.com) - Provides a straight-forward, schema-based solution to model application data
-* [Nodemailer](https://nodemailer.com/about) - A module for Node.js applications to allow easy as cake email sending.
+* [Morgan](https://www.npmjs.com/package/morgan) - A Node.js and Express middleware to log HTTP requests and errors.

 * [Node.js](https://nodejs.org/en)- Cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.